bvjeys/PriceBasket/README.md

 Step 1: Download GitHub Desktop for Windows and install it - https://desktop.github.com/download/

 Step 2: Clone the Repository - https://github.com/bvjeys/PriceBasket.git
-        After installing GitHub, right click in any folder and open git bash here to clone the repo
+        After installing GitHub, right click in a folder and open git bash here to clone the repo

 Step 3: Install sbt for running the program
 	Open https://www.scala-sbt.org/download/ , download and install - sbt-1.12.0.msi (Windows)